exoplatform/exo-documentation/docs/GettingStarted.rst

 |image163|

-When an article has been edited, the details view display the updated date and author besides initial information.
+When an article has been edited, the details view display the update date and user if different from the author besides the initial information.

 |image164|